Anyone's death diminishes me,

 Mike Watson, 2021, Community Developer on Saints Row at Volition

-Earl Weaver, 2013, baseball manager who collaborated on Earl Weaver Baseball
+Earl Weaver, 2013, baseball manager who collaborated with game devs on Earl Weaver Baseball

 Annie Wersching, 2023, actress who portrayed Tess in the game The Last of Us